McClellan Air Force Base

-McClellan Air Force Base (1935–2001) is a former United States Air Force base located in the North Highlands area of Sacramento County, 7 mi northeast of Sacramento, California.
+McClellan Air Force Base (1935–2001) is a former United States Air Force base in California, located in the North Highlands area of Sacramento County, 7 mi northeast of Sacramento.

 History

 For the vast majority of its operational lifetime, McClellan was a logistics and maintenance facility for a wide variety of military aircraft, equipment and supplies.
 Initially known as the Pacific Air Depot and Sacramento Air Depot, in 1939 the base was renamed for Major Hezekiah McClellan, a pioneer in arctic aeronautical tests.
 Born in 1894, he died on 25 May 1936 when his Consolidated P-30 which he was flight testing crashed near Centerville, Ohio.

-The depot went through several name changes, finishing its life in 1995 as the Sacramento Air Logistics Center (SALC).
-The SALC reported to the Air Force Logistics Command (AFLC) and later the Air Force Materiel Command (AFMC).

 In 1986, the U.S. Air Force established the McClellan Aviation Museum on what was then McClellan Air Force Base.
 The museum was later chartered by the National Museum of the United States Air Force.

 The United States Coast Guard previously operated Coast Guard Air Station Sacramento at McClellan AFB as a tenant activity, operating and maintaining several HC-130 Hercules aircraft.
 CGAS Sacramento continues to operate at McClellan following its closure as an Air Force Base and is the only remaining military aviation unit and installation on the airfield.